sesamesoftware/DeploymentGuide/Datasources/additionalinfo/NetSuiteRolesandPermissions.md

 Our Other Permissions section is a compilation of commonly used objects and useful data replications permissions.
 Please be aware that it is not possible for us to provide an exhaustive list of permissions as NetSuite adds support for new entities and permissions with each version.

-Note: Most of these permissions can be set for view-only to limit access if required.
+Note: Most permissions outside of the Setup tab (Transactions, Reports, Lists) can be set for view-only to limit access if required.

+If you are receiving permission errors during a run for objects you know you have the permission for, setting to FULL or EDIT can sometimes be the issue.

 |Section|Permission|Used For|
 |---|---|---|